top of page

 Search

-Start with this thought......have no regrets.
-Regrets are hard to live with so you must be clear about the reasons for getting out of your relationship, especially if children are involved.
+Regrets are hard to live with.
+It’s essential to be clear about your reasons for leaving a relationship, especially when children are involved.

-Commit to 3 months of trying everything you can to save your relationship (unless it is clear cut and there is no doubt that splitting up is the only way forward).
+Commit to three months of trying everything you can to save your relationship.
+This is crucial unless it’s clear that separation is the only way forward.

-• What areas of our relationship are you happy with?
+• What areas of our relationship make you happy?

 • What areas would you like to improve?

-• What specifically do you think we can do to make things better?
+• What specific actions can we take to make things better?

-• What shall we each commit to doing for 3 months?
+• What shall we each commit to doing for three months?

-• If your partner is not willing to commit to working on things for 3 months then just work on a list of things yourself.
+If your partner is unwilling to commit to this process, focus on creating a list of things you can work on yourself.

-• At the end of 3 months of doing whatever you can to try to rectify things, you will have a better understanding of whether this is a relationship you want to stay in.
-This way you know you will have tried everything you could to save it and you will limit the possibility of having any what if's or doubts about your decision.
+At the end of three months, you will have a clearer understanding of whether this is a relationship you want to stay in.
+This way, you will have tried everything possible to save it, limiting the chances of having any "what ifs" or doubts about your decision.

-If after these 3 months, you still believe that splitting up is the only way forward then follow this guide for your first steps on this journey.
-And well done for doing this exercise as it requires resilience, patience and an understanding that this is not a race.
+If, after these three months, you still believe that separation is the only way forward, follow this guide for your first steps on this journey.
+Well done for undertaking this exercise; it requires resilience, patience, and an understanding that this is not a race.

-First things first: if you’re even reading something like this, it usually means you’ve been carrying a lot on your own for a long time.
-Leaving isn’t a snap decision — it’s something people circle for months or years, quietly asking themselves “Can I really keep doing this?”
+If you’re reading this, it likely means you’ve been carrying a heavy burden for a long time.
+Leaving isn’t a snap decision.
+It’s a process that many people contemplate for months or even years, quietly asking themselves, “Can I really keep doing this?”

 Try this for yourself (no one else needs to see it):